wp-sms/wp-sms/readme.txt

 = dev-master
 * Added a new checkbox in the SMS subscription form for GDPR compliance.
 * Added Privacy menu in the plugin for Import & Export the user data for GDPR compliance.
+* Added mobiledot.net.sa gateway.
+* Updated fortytwo.com, idehpayam.com, onlinepanel.ir and mobile.net.sa gateways
 * Updated the setting page.
-* Updated fortytwo.com, idehpayam.com, onlinepanel.ir and mobile.net.sa gateways
 * Disabled `applyUnicode` hood by default
 * Fixed issue in get fields from Gravityforms.